Court / Presiding Judge

 This case relates to prosecutors’ allegations that the Muslim Brotherhood set forth a plan in 2005 to send “elements" to military training camps run by Hamas in Gaza, Hezbollah in Lebanon, and the Revolutionary Guards in Iran.
 Prosecutors alleged that upon their return, these men joined jihadist groups in Sinai and helped create the instability that triggered the January 25 Revolution.
 The defendants faced charges of conspiring with foreign organizations to carry out terrorist acts, revealing military secrets to foreign countries, conducting military training to achieve the goals of the Muslim Brotherhood, and committing acts that jeopardize the independence, unity, and security of Egypt.

 The European Union criticized the first review of this case as “flawed" and referred to the punishment as “cruel and inhumane."
 When the retrial for Morsi and 21 other defendants was granted, Hamas celebrated the ruling and stated: “This ruling proves that the Palestinian cause is on the right path and Egypt acts equally toward all Palestinian factions."
+In June 2019, Morsi collapsed and died during a court hearing in this case; during his detention, he was reportedly kept in solitary confinement, was not allowed to receive vistors, and did not receive adequate medical care for serious health issues, including diabetes.
+Under Egyptian law, Morsi should not be tried posthumously, but the trial will continue for all other defendants.

 Legal & Judicial Implications